IvanCheng1/Collectors-app/README.md

 ## Releases

 - 1.0.3: Initial release
+- 1.0.4: Work in progress
-- 1.0.4: (WIP) Compress images before storing to improve performance
+  - Compress image before storing to improve performance
+  - Updated generic photo when image is not provided by user

 ## Authors